mieubrisse/personal-writing/ben-franklin-analysis/post.md

 They had to be written by quill, hand-pressed by guys at the printing shop, and then distributed by the unfortunate souls lugging the books around.
 All these middlemen meant one book cost a couple days' pay.

 Proper pain in the ass.
-But Benny paid it gladly because he recognized the value of knowledge.
+But Ben paid it gladly because he recognized the value of knowledge.

 Today, $20 puts the wisdom of presidents, CEOs, and Nobel prize winners on our smartphone in seconds.
 You have the whole world's knowledge at our fingertips.
 Are you using it?